 This Greatest Adventure fabric just screams summer adventures to me and is available now in retail stores.
-And if you want to make a Summer Sling Bag of your own, read on.
+And if you want to make a simple Sling Bag of your own, read on.
 This would make a great project for a summer sewing camp or just a fun quick project to whip up.

 - 1/4 yard accent fabric